aws-quickstart/cdk-eks-blueprints/docs/addons/aws-cloudwatch-insights.md

-# Container Insights Add-on
+# CloudWatch Insights Add-on

-The Container Insights add-on adds support for [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) to an EKS cluster.
+The Cloudwatch Insights add-on adds support for [CloudWatch Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) to an EKS cluster.
+This replaces the current [Container Insights](./container-insights.md) add-on and all customers on it, should migrate to CloudWatch Insights.

-Customers can use Container Insights to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
+Customers can use CloudWatch Insights to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
 Container Insights collects data as performance log events using an embedded metric format.
 These performance log events are entries that use a structured JSON schema that enables high-cardinality data to be ingested and stored at scale.
 From this data, CloudWatch creates aggregated metrics at the cluster, node, pod, task, and service level as CloudWatch metrics.
 The metrics that Container Insights collects are available in CloudWatch automatic dashboards, and also viewable in the Metrics section of the CloudWatch console.

 **IMPORTANT**

 CloudWatch does not automatically create all possible metrics from the log data, to help you manage your Container Insights costs.
 However, you can view additional metrics and additional levels of granularity by using CloudWatch Logs Insights to analyze the raw performance log events.

 Metrics collected by Container Insights are charged as custom metrics.
 For more information about [CloudWatch pricing](https://aws.amazon.com/cloudwatch/pricing/), see Amazon CloudWatch Pricing.

-Note: that this add-on can not co-exist with `adot-addon`, `cloudwatch-adot-addons` or `cloudwatch-logs` on same EKS cluster as they have conflicting and redundant interactions.
+Note: that this add-on cannot co-exist with `adot-addon`, `cloudwatch-adot-addons` or `cloudwatch-logs` on same EKS cluster as they have conflicting and redundant interactions.

 ## Usage